gamadornieto/keysight_ep_ansible/README.md

 ```

 ## Dependencies
-Ixia CloudlensManager and/or Cyperf Manager deployed.
+Ixia CloudlensManager and/or Cyperf Manager deployed and/or an account on ThreatSim SaaS Manager.

 ## License
 MIT / BSD